-I joined Banfield, a Mars Inc Company, in August of 2019.
-Banfield is the largest privately owned chain of veterinary hospitals in the world with over a thousand pet hospitals in the United States.
-I lead IT teams in digital transformation, data science, innovation, and strategy.
-Prior to Banfield, I took various IT leadership positions at Thomson Reuters and Verizon Communications in Dallas.
-I have a Bachelors of Science in Computer Science from the American University of Beirut, Masters in Business Administration from the University of Dallas, and Ph.D. in Management and Technology from Walden University.
-I am also a certified lean six sigma black belt with successful process efficiency solutions that yielded multi-million savings under my belt.
+I am Lebanese American, husband, dad, and IT techie living in Washougal, Washington.
+I am currently the Senior Director of data and other functions within IT at Banfield Pet Hospital in Vancouver, Washington.
+Banfield is the largest privately owned pet care franchise in the world today.
+Prior to Banfield, I held various IT leadership positions at Thomson Reuters and Verizon Communications in Dallas, Texas.
+I have a Bachelors of Science in Computer Science from the American University of Beirut, a Masters in Business Administration from the University of Dallas, and a Ph.D. in Management and Technology from Walden University.
+I am also a certified lean six sigma black belt.
 Besides my corporate engagement, I help support the IT community through speaking engagements, open source code contributions, and authoring various types of publications.

 My passion in computers spans over 35 years.
 It all began sometime around 1981 when I was seven years old and first saw PacMan on Atari 2600.
 Seeing those moving dots on a black and white television and later in color aroused all the curiosity in me to learn more, play more, and experience more computers and video game electronics.
 Since that day, I never turned back on computers.